What is Influencer Marketing?

 Twitter is a great social platform where you can find influencers in your niche.
 The trouble is finding them.
 That’s where Followerwonk from Moz can help you find and connect with new influencers.

 BuzzStream helps you to discover contact information, social profiles, and site metrics for the most important, influential people in your niche.

 When you have that information, you can start building relationships with those individuals.
 Buzzstream makes it easy for you to track each stage.

 NinjaOutreach.com is a great platform for finding influencers and then starting your outreach to them.

 You type in your target keywords, and their database finds thousands of bloggers and business leads for your niche.

 Once you’ve identified potential influencers, you can send and track your outreach from inside the tool – no need for spreadsheets and other systems.

 Competitor Research Tools

-Ahrefs is a powerful tool with many awesome features.
-Using their Site Explorer you can find the links of your competitors.
+Ahrefs.com is a powerful tool with many awesome features.
+Using their Site Explorer, you can find the links to your competitors.

 These backlinks provide you with a good source of influencers who have already linked to your competitor’s content, so you have a ready-made list to target.